 While over pronation and supination are literally opposite issues they may have the same solution for fitness walkers.

 Arch support in walking shoes is a general term for a raised and more cushioned midsole and insole.
 For instance, a combination of motion control and arch support is good for overpronators.
 Pressure on their midfoot is more evenly distributed by the supportive insole and the motion control reduces rotational flex in the shoe which would otherwise allow it to twist, causing roll which is what needs to be reduced for overpronators.

-Whereas a slightly raised arch with extra cushioning will help increase balance, once again by allowing more even pressure and stability for supinators but the motion control or reduced torsional flex is less necessary because their inflexible arches are not rolling so much in the first place and what little there is you want to allow to happen.
+Whereas a slightly raised arch with extra cushioning will help increase balance and stability for supinators by allowing more even pressure distribution, but the motion control or reduced torsional flex is less necessary because their inflexible arches are not rolling so much in the first place and what little there is you want to allow to happen.

 In fact, enhanced arch support in walking shoes will prove beneficial to treadmill, road, and light trail walkers with flat feet, overpronators, and supination suffering from knee, shin, ankle, and heel pain.

 You would think that walking and running are similar enough for the use of arch support to have similar effects but this isn’t the case unless we are talking about power or fitness walking.